aamir21198/Session-Based-Product-Recommendations/README.md

 ## Approach
 *  We split the data into 5 slices of equal size in days (25 days for Training, subsequent 2 days for Testing).
 The 5 data slices allowed us to ensure multiple measurements of evaluation metrics with different test sets.
-* We implemented session-parallel mini-batch scheme within the Gru4Rec network as explained in the reference paper by Ludewig - 'Evaluation of session-based recommendation algorithms'.
+* We implemented session-parallel mini-batch scheme within the Gru4Rec network as explained in the reference paper by Ludewig - 'Evaluation of session-based recommendation algorithms' [1].
 The input of the network is formed by a single product, which is one-hot encoded in a vector representing the entire product space, and the output is a vector of similar shape that should give a ranking distribution for the subsequent product.
 * While training and predicting with the help of this network architecture, the products of a session are fed into the network in the correct order and the hidden state of the GRUs is reset after a session ends.

 ## HyperParameter Tuning